The .NET documentation has a good introduction for Span:

 Collection expressions are an alternative, terse syntax C# 12 to initialize collections that also supports Span<T>, for which the compiler will (currently) generate an inline array type.

 Together they provide a powerful mechanism to allocate stack arrays of statically-known sizes.
-In C# 13 (probably), it will also be used to support params Span<T>.
+In C# 13 it is also used to support params Span<T>.

 We can use collection expressions whenever a method accepts spans as parameters.
 For example, MemoryExtensions.ContainsAny.